 29 April 2014

 Fifteen pioneering inventors and/or teams have been named as finalists for the European Inventor Award 2014.
-The prize, regarded as Europe's "Oscars of Technology and Innovation", will be presented by the European Patent Office (EPO) at a gala ceremony in Berlin on 17 June.
+The prize will be presented by the European Patent Office (EPO) at a gala ceremony in Berlin on 17 June.
 Scientists, engineers and inventors in five categories, whose inventions have made a major contribution towards social, technological and economic progress, will be honoured.
 Once again the awarding of the Popular Prize, which will be decided by an online vote, promises to be particularly exciting.

 Members of royal houses, presidents, ministers and high-level representatives of the worlds of business, research and industry have attended previous Award ceremonies, attesting to the prestige of the European Inventor Award, which will see its ninth edition this year.

 "The work of these outstanding inventors is not only proof of Europe's own capacity as a leading innovator in trailblazing technologies," said EPO President Benoît Battistelli.
 "It also shows that Europe is a general hub of innovation, offering an attractive environment for inventors from across the globe to bring their efforts to fruition and, at the same time, for the flourishing of its own home-grown inventions.
 This is decisive for fostering and maintaining a spirit of innovation from which society as a whole, in every economic region, stands to benefit."